jangevaert-design/personalized-safari-app/docs/index.md

    >Clone the repository [here](https://github.com/jangevaert-design/personalized-safari-app).

-   >Paste the cloned repository into "get from Version Control".
+   >Paste the cloned repository into "get from Version Control" on IntelliJ.

-   >The API key for (the not working) Google Maps has been posted in Learn.
+   >The API key for Google Maps has been posted in Learn but doesn't seem to work.

    >Run the app.